Skip to main content

 • Product price (price) - Number input

-3. Set the array nested form value to get from getOrderDetail:
+3. Set the value of the array nested form to get from getOrderDetail:

 $w.getOrderDetail.data?.records?.length ? $w.getOrderDetail.data?.records : [{}]